enwi/node-red-contrib-ecoflow-http-api/README.md

 {"certificateAccount":"open-...","certificatePassword":"...","url":"mqtt-e.ecoflow.com","port":"8883","protocol":"mqtts"}
 ```

+#### use the msg.function field

+This mode allows to use a single node to execute all the above functions.

+This is done by setting the `msg.function` field on the incoming message to one of the above named functions (in a shorter naming - see the name in brackets above or the list in the help text of the node).

 ## Getting Access Key and Secret Key

 The Credentials can be requested on the offical Ecoflow IoT Website: [Ecoflow OpenIoT](https://developer-eu.ecoflow.com).

 It can take up to a week for the account to be enabled.

 ## Known "Problems"